lilyosah/tech-knowledgebase/Model-View-Controller (MVC).md

 ```

 ## Where errors may happen
-Request
-v
-route match (400)
+1. Route match (400 errors)
 	- if fail, 404/ 400 error
 	- if success, invoke controller method
+2. Controller (500 errors),
-Controller (500 errors, you could explicitly throw a 400 error but it doesn't really make sense)
+	-  you could explicitly throw a 400 error but it doesn't really make sense
-- Model errors
+3. Model errors
-- View errors
+4. View errors

 If there is like an input error with `permit` etc. this is still considered 200 bc on the [[Networks]] side of things it's okay, something you need to deal with as client